Aztek2008/swapi-ava-app/README.md

 # swapi-ava-app

 #React application that displays a filterable list of characters from the movie franchise Star Wars.
-Querying data from an open API called SWAPI (Star Wars API)
+Querying data from an open API called SWAPI (Star Wars API).

+npm run server shoud be run to start App and fetch all json needed.

 #App Overview
 The app consist of a main view that will display the list of characters and a filter section, where the user can filter the characters by certain criteria.